CaringalML/Backend-ECS-Fargate-Infrastructure/README.md

 ## Security Considerations

+- The `terraform.tfvars` file is included in `.gitignore` to prevent committing sensitive information
+- You must create your own `terraform.tfvars` file locally with database credentials
 - Database credentials are securely stored as GitHub Actions secrets and injected during deployment
 - Consider enabling deletion protection in production
 - Database has `skip_final_snapshot` set to true, which should be changed in production